 Then, put the new filter onto the machine and tighten it by hand until the rubber seal slightly compresses against the filter mount’s metal rim.
 You can push the filter slightly more using a filter wrench.

 Remove the plug on the mower.
 Insert a funnel into the fill opening, and slowly pour fresh motor oil into the engine crankcase.
-The capacity for –
+The capacity for these mowers are as follows:

 Walk-Behind or Push Mowers: